hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/docker.rst

 performing the following tasks:

 * Submit transactions to the REST API
-* View blocks, transactions, and state with the sawtooth CLI tool
+* View blocks, transactions, and state with Sawtooth commands
 * Start and stop validators and transaction processors